-The EHSBP has to challenge the internal client.
-Line managers tend to hide the issues in the misplaced thought that EHS programs hinder productivity.
-A major interpersonal skill of the EHSBP is in discovering the hidden agenda and challenging the leader of the unit to run the agreed-upon EHS initiatives to improve competencies and productivity.
+The EHSBP has to challenge the internal client to perform at the best level they can.
+Line managers tend to hide issues in the misplaced thought that EHS programs hinder productivity.
+A major interpersonal skill of the EHSBP is in the ability to earn the trust of the internal client and in discovering the problems and challenging the leader of the unit to run the agreed upon EHS initiatives to improve competencies and productivity.